RoseTheFlower/UltrawideIndex/instructions/southofthecircle.md

-The image below may help understand the workaround which allows to navigate the three softlock-like sections in South of the Circle.
+The image below may help understand the workaround which allows to navigate the three softlock-like radio control sections in South of the Circle.

 Click to zoom in or even download it.